 But that’s trading bad for worse.
 Pasteurized milk causes digestive problems because all of the beneficial nutrition has been destroyed during the pasteurization process.
 For many people, drinking raw milk instead provides the needed nutrition without the digestive side effects of pasteurized milk.
 Here’s a short explanation of why I believe choosing whole raw cow’s milk over soy milk would be the better choice.

 - Raw cow’s milk has been a staple food for humans from about 7000 BC.
 That is over 9000 years ago!
 Humans have survived and thrived drinking whole raw milk.
 The USDA, of course, would have you believe otherwise.

-- Soy Milk wasn't even mentioned as a drink until 1860 AD.
-Until then, it was only referenced as a byproduct from making tofu.
-The use of soy milk as a food is only 150 years old, and there are many studies which indicate soy products are not supportive of human health.
-The "health benefits" of soy milk and soy products were invented as marketing tactics by the soybean agribusinesses bent on selling as much of their soy products as possible.
-In reality, soy is NOT a health promoting food for humans, cows, chickens or pigs.
+- Soy Milk wasn’t even mentioned as a drink until 1860 AD.
+Until then, it was only referenced as a byproduct of making tofu.
+The use of soy milk as food is only 150 years old, and there are many studies that indicate soy products are not supportive of human health.
+The “health benefits” of soy milk and soy products were invented as marketing tactics by the soybean agribusinesses bent on selling as much of their soy products as possible.
+In reality, soy is NOT a health-promoting food for humans, cows, chickens or pigs.